boogiebouncemma/DogTinder/README.md

 Final Project for Scrimba.com course: "Next-level JavaScript"  </br>
 https://boogiebouncemma.github.io/DogTinder/ </br>
 </br>
-The oroject was focusing on using Classes and iterating through new instances of the class.
+The project was focusing on using Classes and iterating through new instances of the class.